zhouyuheng2003/DSD2024-rock-house/README.md

 Our team consists of four students from JLU and two students from UTAD.
 Member duties will be determined through discussion.

 ## 📻 News
+2024.5.22： Our coder Henry had a meeting with Database group and brought contributive ideas to the interface spacification documents.
+Together with some changes from Web group, we update the [Interface Specification v.7.1](https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Project%20Document/interface%20specification%20v.7.1.md)

 2024.5.20： We have made a visualization of the Recommendation and Feedback process with a [data flow graph](https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Project%20Document/Data%20Flow%20Graph.png).

 2024.5.15： Now we are entering the second iteration for SA.
 We update the [Interface Specification v.7.0](https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Project%20Document/interface%20specification%20v.7.0.md) with WIFI function.